9 am-1 pm: Sierra Nevada Brewing Mills River Facility Sustainability Tour

 Almost next door to Sonoco is the 50 barrel production facility for WIcked Weed Brewing.
 In addition to making great beer for East Coast distribution, Wicked Weed has a strong sustainability focus.
 Wicked Weed is proud to be the first craft brewery to add standardized recycling labels to their products through the How2Recycle platform, offer community recycling drop-offs at this location and goals to divert greater than 99% of all waste materials from beer, cider, and wine production to reuse, recycle, or compost.

 $25 per person.
-Transportation provided from host hotel.
-Book Now.
+Transportation provided from host hotel at 1 pm.

 8:30-12:00 pm Biltmore Estate Sustainability Tour and all day gardens and grounds